-Just like Agatha Christie, one of my favorite fiction writers, once said, “The secret of getting ahead is getting started”.
-In order to build a successful business, you first have to find that business idea which seems just perfect for you: one that would build up on all the things you enjoy doing while allowing you to reach and even exceed your financial goals.
+Just like Agatha Christie, one of my favorite fiction writers, once said, “The secret of getting ahead is getting started.”
+To build a successful business, you first have to find that business idea which seems perfect for you: one that would build up on all the things you enjoy doing while allowing you to reach and even exceed your financial goals.

 Sometimes, especially when preparing for adventures (like becoming a new entrepreneur), we can get stuck in the preparation phase, trying to reach the perfect starting point.
 While this is normal, it can also become inefficient, as it can easily postpone the launch of our business.

 Now, I am not telling you that you shouldn’t be serious about choosing your business idea.
 But you should not allocate a lot of time (more than a few days) to this if you don’t really need to.
 Of course, it is easier said than done, but this is something you can achieve if you have a good system for it.
 And this is exactly what I will give you in this article.

 First, look at your calendar and choose the exact weekend you are going to dedicate to this exercise.
 Circle the dates on the calendar and commit to setting aside enough time for yourself.
 Make any necessary arrangements: hire a nanny for the weekend (or ask the grandparents to look after the kids).
 Ask your husband to vacuum and clean the house.
 Pick up any needed groceries, and plan ahead for any other weekend activities, so that you have at least six hours all for yourself.

 Now carefully read the steps below and do all the required exercises.

 By the end of the weekend, you will have a list of at least three business ideas which will make your heart and mind sing only when you think about them!
 And, you can begin building your dream business as early as next Monday!

 Here’s your blueprint to find your business idea this weekend!

 1. Get clear on your big WHY – 30 minutes